 Presenter: Presentation was disqualified - exceeded three minutes 1.
-Delivery(5 points) 1.1.
-Well organized and easy to follow.
-1.2.
+Delivery (5 points) 1.1.
+Well organized and easy to follow. · - / 1.2.
 Distinct voice.
 1.3.
 Good eye contact with audience.
 1.4.
 Maximized content without being verbose.
-2. Communication(15 points) 2.1.
-Explained technical material in an understandable and concise manner.
+2. Communication (15 points) 2.1.
+Explained technical material in an understandable and concise man ner.
 2.2.
 Premise of their research was clearly explained.
 2.3.
 The topic and its significance were appropriately communicated.
 2.4.
-Avoided use of technical jargon.
-2.5.
-Portrayed animal industry in a positive light.
-3. Presentation(10 points) 3.1.
-Video captured the audience's attention.
-3.2.
+Avoided use of jargon/words that may be difficult for those outside profession to understand. the animal science 3.
+Presentation (10 points) 3.1.
+Video captured the audience's attention. · - · · 3.2.
 Information was presented in a creative, unique way.
 3.3.
 Adequate depth of information was presented.
-4. Knowledge of the subject 4.1.
-Video indicated appropriate knowledge of the subject presented.
-5. Production(5 points) 5.1.
-Audio, visual, and editing quality were adequate.
+4. Knowledge of the subject (5 points) 4.1.
+Video indicated appropriate knowledge of the subject presented. · · · · · 5.
+Production (5 points) 5.1.
+Audio, visual, and editing quality were adequate. · • /